riganti/dotvvm-docs/Controls/tailwind/ModalDialog/sample2/sample.md

-﻿## Sample 2: Custom Header Template
+## Sample 2: Custom header and footer templates

-Uses `HeaderTemplate` for custom header content and binds text in the dialog body.
+Uses `HeaderTemplate` and `FooterTemplate` when the dialog needs richer markup than plain text.